ufechner7/KiteModels.jl/docs/src/advanced.md

 ```
 A second run of this command needs about 3.5 s which means the startup time (load and compilation time of the libraries) has been reduced to about 1s.

-Without a system image the first time execution of the script "simulate.jl" on the same computer needs about 52 seconds
+Without a system image the first time execution of the script "simulate.jl" on the same computer is about 52 seconds
 while the time for the second execution is the same (3.5s).
-So we save now about 47s of time after each restart.
+So now about 47s of time are saved after each restart.

 ## Outlook